Are you aware of the facts about Teen Dating Abuse?

 About 40% of teenage girls ages 14 to 17 say they know someone their age who has been hit or beaten by a boyfriend.

 Approximately 68% of young women rape victims knew their rapist either as a boyfriend, friend or casual acquaintance.

 Six out of ten rapes of young women occur in their own home or a friend or relative’s home, not in a dark alley.

 Females who are 20-24 years of age are at the greatest risk for intimate partner violence.

 What is your parenting style?
 Take the quiz and see….click here

-How about your teen’s free time….for a quiz, click here…
+How about your teen’s screen time….for a quiz, click here…

 Need More Information?